IamSahil77/Login-page/README.md

 - Clean and user-friendly interface.
 - Input fields for username and password.
-- Login button to initiate the login process.
+- Submit button to initiate the login process.
 - Password field with hide/show functionality.
 - Responsive design for compatibility with different screen sizes.
 - Basic form validation to ensure required fields are filled.